Victoria Class Submarine Fleet Creating Canadian Controversies

 The Victoria Class Program

 HMCS Victoria, SSK 876: Commissioned in 2000.
+In 2004, her electrical system was destroyed when the submarine was hooked up to an on-shore electric supply.
 Entered her Extended Docking Work Period (EDWP) at Esquimalt, BC in 2005, and was supposed to become operational again by 2009, but wasn’t even undocked until April 18/11.
-The submarine’s crew are conducting personnel training and exercises, as part of a tiered readiness program.
-Camber dive took place on Sept 26/11, a torpedo firing test is due in early 2012, and full readiness is expected in 2012.
-The Navy expects 4 years of service after that, followed by another EDWP.
+Camber dive took place on Sept 26/11, and a torpedo firing test took place in July 2012, leading to full readiness.
+The Navy expects 4 years of service after that, followed by another EDWP from 2016 – 2019.
 By 2018, the submarine will have had 4 years of full operational capability, 6 years of below-standard readiness, and 8 years of maintenance.

 HMCS Corner Brook, SSK 878: Commissioned in 2003.
 Spent 463 out of 1769 days at sea (26%) between October 2006 and mid-June 2011, engaging in various NATO, CAN/US exercises as an “opposing” sub, supporting Operation NANOOK near Baffin Island in August 2007 and August 2009, and Operation CARIBBE around the Caribbean Basin and Eastern Pacific in March 2008 and March 2011.

-Corner Brook was taken in for a short maintenance period after deployments in 2008 and 2009, and was expected to become operational again in spring 2010.
-Unfortunately, she hit the seabed during a training exercise off the BC coast on June 4/11, removing Canada’s only serving submarine.
-She is currently in an “Extended Limited Maintenance Period at Esquimalt, BC, to be followed by an EDWP from 2013-2015, once Chicoutimi is done.
-That requirement adds more risk to the timeline, but if all goes well, Corner Brook would become operational again in 2016, then serve 6 more years before her next 2-year maintenance period begins in 2022.
+Corner Brook had an accident shortly after Canada took possession, as a malfunction in her SSE underwater decoy deployer let in 1,500 litres/ 400 gallons of saltwater.
+In 2008 and 2009 she was deployed and then taken in for short maintenance periods, and was expected to become operational again in spring 2010.
+Unfortunately, she hit the seabed on June 4/11 during a training exercise off the BC coast, damaging her bow.
+Corner Brook is currently in an “Extended Limited Maintenance Period” dockside at Esquimalt, BC, to be followed by an EDWP from 2014-2016, once Chicoutimi is done.
+If that repair and refit goes well, Corner Brook would become operational again in 2016.
+The plan is for the submarine to serve 6 more years after that, before her next 2-year maintenance period begins in 2022.

-Chicoutimi was later shipped all the way over to Esquimalt, BC, on the west coast, but she was laid up for over 5 years before the EDWP deep maintenance formally began.
-It’s supposed to end in 2012, with a return to service due in 2013, but inside sources suggest that serious mistakes at the shipyard may make 2016 a more realistic date.
-It’s also possible that she may never become a fully operational boat.
+Chicoutimi was eventually shipped all the way over to Esquimalt, BC, on the west coast, but she was laid up for over 5 years before the EDWP deep maintenance formally began.
+It’s supposed to end in 2012, with a return to service due in 2013, but it wasn’t even floated out of drydock until November 2013.
+Testing at sea will begin in early 2014, but it’s possible that she may never become a fully operational boat.
 See Sept 23/11 entry, below.

-Contractors also have an interest, as a working fleet means a transition from upgrades to support work.
-The process of awarding that contract began in 2006, but quickly ran into its own set of delays.
-The Canadian government had finally pushed through a decision on the fleet’s under the Victoria-class In-Service Support Contract (VISSC) in January 2008 – but implementation ran into another lawsuit filed by the losing bidder, as well as strong pressure from a member of the Prime Minister’s own party.
-Who also happened to be the Canadian Parliament’s recognized authority on its submarines…
+Once it does happen, the challenge becomes keeping 2 submarines operational.
+The process of awarding that ongoing support contract began in 2006, but quickly ran into its own set of delays.
+The Canadian government finally pushed through a decision on the fleet under the Victoria-class In-Service Support Contract (VISSC) in January 2008, but implementation ran into another lawsuit filed by the losing bidder, as well as strong pressure from a member of the Prime Minister’s own party.
+Who happened to be the Canadian Parliament’s recognized authority on submarines.
+It all got sorted eventually, and a follow-on support contract was issued in 2013, but MP Bill Casey’s questions remain valid.
+See Appendix A for more details.

 Contracts & Key Events